Breaking change detection – Overview

 For example, passing the FILE

-rules means you will pass the PACKAGE
+rules means you also pass the PACKAGE

 rules.